Diploma in Landscape Design & Horticulture (N57)

 Why LDH?

-- Build a strong multidisciplinary foundation to widen career options in sustainability-related fields such as horticulture, environmental science, landscape architecture and urban agriculture
+• Build a strong multidisciplinary foundation to widen career options in sustainability-related fields such as horticulture, environmental science, landscape architecture and urban agriculture

 About LDH

-Want to be the creative drive behind Singapore’s garden city or play a part in building a sustainable and green future?
-If you have a love for nature and a flair for design, the Diploma in Landscape Design & Horticulture (LDH) will put you on the right track to develop and enrich Singapore’s green spaces.
+Want to be the creative drive behind Singapore’s garden city or help build a sustainable and green future?
+If you love nature and have a flair for design, the Diploma in Landscape Design & Horticulture (LDH) will put you on the right track to develop and enrich Singapore’s green spaces.
+Combining landscape design, plant science and horticulture management, LDH is the only diploma-level course of its kind in Singapore.
+Thanks to our strong partnership with the National Parks Board, you can look forward to practical training at the Greenhub in Clementi Woods Park, Singapore Botanic Gardens, and other national parks and gardens.

 Overview of Your LDH Journey